Rebyota Hero Image

 Body of a person with colon showing bacteria Body of a person with colon showing bacteria

-• Resistance to C. diff colonization
+• Encourage proper immune function and resistance to C. diff

-One dose of REBYOTA provides:
+One dose of REBYOTA provides1:

 15 BILLION TO